St Salvator's Hall: History

 In the 1920s, the vice-chancellor of the University of St Andrews, Sir James Irvine made plans to extend university buildings and St Salvator's Hall was one of the first outcomes of this vision.
 The hall, originally a male-only residence, was built between 1930 and 1933, funded by the American Philanthropist, Edward Harkness and modelled on Oxbridge colleges.
 The architects were Mills & Shepherd who had previously built University Hall.
 It was extended between 1937 and 1939 to the cost of £40,000, and underwent a £1.7 million refurbishment in 1994.
 Since 1971 the building and its sundial have been listed as Grade B by Historic Scotland.
 The stained glass windows, designed by William Wilson, and paintings in its oak-panelled dining room feature associates and benefactors of the University of St Andrews such as David Beaton, James Graham, 1st Marquess of Montrose and Edward Harkness.

-On 15 January 1945 many students at the hall became ill after consuming meat that originated from a local butcher contaminated with Arsenic trioxide.
-Ninety of the 100 men who sat down to lunch were sick with flux.
+On 15 January 1945, students at the hall became ill after consuming sausages from a local butcher that turned out to be contaminated with arsenic trioxide.
+Most of those who ate them experienced symptoms such as stomach pains, diarrhoea and vomiting.
+The origin of the contamination was never established.

-In November 2020, during routine inspection, legionella bacteria was found in the water supply for the hall.
+In November 2020, during a routine inspection, Legionella bacteria was found in the water supply for the hall.
 This prompted temporary shower facilities to be set up and students to be provided with bottled water.